flowtsohg/mdx-m3-viewer/README.md

 * `onmessage` - A function callback.
 Gets messages from the viewer.
 Optional.
 * `debugMode` - If true, the viewer will log the Parser and Model structures.
 Optional.

-`urls` is an object that is used to retreive urls for certain types of model and texture paths.
+`urls` is an object that is used to retrieve urls for certain types of model and texture paths.
 It should have the following methods, unless specified that they are specific to the Hiveworkshop:

 * `header(id)` - Returns the path for a metadata header about a model given its ID.
 Specific for the Hiveworkshop.
 * `mpqFile(path)` - Returns a path for a file in any of the Warcraft 3 or Starcraft 2 MPQs.